Consolidating Territorial Tenure in the Bolivian Lowlands

 Project Overview

-To contribute to ensuring Indigenous territorial tenure and the exercise of autonomy in the Bolivian Lowlands.
+The project aims to contribute to ensuring indigenous territorial tenure and promoting the exercise of indigenous autonomy in the Bolivian Lowlands.

-- Indigenous communities of the Lowlands complete pending titling processes, and initiate new territorial consolidation procedures.
+- Complete pending titling processes and initiate new territorial consolidation procedures.

-- Indigenous Communities of Tierras Bajas achieve consolidation and recognition of the autonomous processes in progress.
+- Achieve consolidation and recognition of the autonomous governance processes in progress.

-- Indigenous Peoples organisations and Indigenous women’s organisations of Tierras Bajas have strengthened network interactions and increased capacities to consolidate territorial management.
+- Together with Indigenous women’s organisations have strengthened networks, exchanges and greater capacities to consolidate territorial management.

-- Indigenous communities of Tierras Bajas have strengthened the processes of defence and governance of territories by promoting the active participation of young people.
+- Have strengthened defence and governance of their territories by promoting the active participation of young people.